-Our Junior Years recognises and nurtures every student’s abilities to work towards their individual potential – academically, physically, spiritually and emotionally.
-Opportunities allow for active engagement in a challenging and supportive learning environment where explicit and effective teaching strategies progress students learning.
-The age of students in this group approximates ages 8-11, which are students in Years 3 to Year 6.Teachers continue to scaffold and support students to promote and develop independence in learning and provide opportunities for students to consolidate collaborations skills and gain success through working with others.
+Our Junior Years recognises and nurtures every student’s ability to work towards their individual potential – academically, physically, spiritually and emotionally.
+Opportunities allow for active engagement in a challenging and supportive learning environment where explicit and effective teaching strategies progress students' learning.
+The age of students in this group approximates ages 8-11, which are students in Years 3 to Year 6.Teachers continue to scaffold and support students to promote and develop independence in learning and provide opportunities for students to consolidate collaboration skills and gain success through working with others.
 Students gain experiences in becoming active and informed members of the community through interactive and contemporary learning and teaching.
 Students are given multiple opportunities to activate and demonstrate knowledge and understanding and develop their thinking and reasoning skills.
 Students work towards learning intentions and success criteria that reflect high expectations.
-Learning experiences are aligned are with ACARA and the Australian Curriculum - http://www.australiancurriculum.edu.au/
+Learning experiences are aligned are with ACARA and the Australian Curriculum - http://www.australiancurriculum.edu.au/.

 Learning and teaching use the following subject areas:

-The Middle Years of learning prioritises a respectful and engaging learning environment that allows for the successful progression of student learning that recognizes the various stages of spiritual, personal and cognitive development of young people.
+The Middle Years of learning prioritises a respectful and engaging learning environment that allows for the successful progression of student learning that recognises the various stages of spiritual, personal and cognitive development of young people.

 A significant transition point is in the movement from the Junior Years of schooling to the Middle Years.
-At Emmaus there is particular focus on student transition from the primary section of the College and students entering from local Catholic, Anglican, Lutheran, Uniting, ecumenical and state schools.
+At Emmaus there is particular focus on student transition from the primary section of the college and students entering from local Catholic, Anglican, Lutheran, Uniting, ecumenical and state schools.